DeveloperWizard83/gatsby-starter-netlify-blog/src/pages/blog/2021-03-05-3-coding-helpful-tips-people-in-youtube-land-are-throwing-around-that-almost-made-me-quit-coding.md

   2. Focus only on one coding language

+  I wanted to try other coding languages and I also tried but I always felt bad because the advice was always that you should focus only one coding language.
+But I would argue that because learning to code is so hard you should keep it interesting and exciting always.
+Go with the learning flow.
+Then at some I realized that all coding languages are practicly the same only syntax is different and then I stuck with the JavaScript and started to went deep with it.
+At some point you need to go deep with the coding language and then it gets very complex but I all the time understand it more and more.

   3. Math is important in coding.
 This really did not made me quit but I wasted time in maths.